 [Israel will hold parliamentary elections on 9 April 2019, after which a new government will be formed.
-To get a better understanding of the main participants contesting these elections, the key issues in the campaign, and the views of the Israeli electorate, Jadaliyya turned to Dov Waxman, professor of political science, international affairs and Israel studies at Northeastern University, author of the forthcoming The Israeli-Palestinian Conflict: What Everyone Needs to Know (Oxford University Press, May 2019).]
+To get a better understanding of the main participants contesting these elections, the key issues in the campaign, and the views of the Israeli electorate, Jadaliyya Co-Editor and Quick Thoughts series editor Mouin Rabbani interviewed Dov Waxman, professor of political science, international affairs and Israel studies at Northeastern University, author of the forthcoming The Israeli-Palestinian Conflict: What Everyone Needs to Know (Oxford University Press, May 2019).
+The Quick Thoughts series provides background, context, and detail to issues that are, or should be, currently in the news.]

 Jadaliyya (J): The April 2019 Israeli parliamentary elections were precipitated by the November 2018 resignation of Israeli Defense Minister Avigdor Lieberman, accusing Prime Minister Benjamin Netanyahu of being insufficiently tough in Israel's dealings with the Gaza Strip and the Hamas movement which rules it.
 This seems rather ironic given that pushing the Palestine question out of sight and out of mind, at least for the great majority of the Israeli electorate, has been among Netanyahu's primary achievements.
 Has the Israeli-Palestinian conflict played a prominent role in the election campaign?